A new season of grant deadlines are in, and now is the time to start applying!

 Deadline: September 30

-European Short Pitch is an initiative aimed at promoting the European coproduction of short films.
-It combines a scriptwriting workshop in residency and a coproduction forum bringing together scriptwriters, directors and industry professionals from all over Europe.
-Selected on the basis of their short film projects, 20 European talents gather to discuss, rewrite, and learn to promote their stories on a European level with the support of 5 tutors.
-They eventually pitch their projects in front of a panel of 55 producers, financiers, buyers, and distributors.
+Selected on the basis of their short film projects, 16 European talents gather to discuss, rewrite, and learn to promote their stories on a European level with the support of 4 tutors.
+They eventually pitch their projects in front of a panel of professionals: over 55 producers, financiers, buyers, and distributors.
 European Short Pitch aims to bring young European talents into the spotlight, give them a high-end promotion opportunity, and develop short film coproduction in Europe.
 This initiative is about enhancing economic viability and European visibility for short film projects.

 DFA recognizes that funding is crucial at all stages of film production.
 Whether you need to write a script, pay for a location, or secure an editing suite, our Production Grant can help you secure resources.
 We encourage creativity in your submission application, but require a detailed budget.
 Feel free to use this opportunity to relay your film’s tone and aesthetic.

-In addition to getting $15,000, five U.S. based narrative filmmakers and five U.S. documentary filmmakers will work with TFI to develop professional relationships with the film industry.
+In addition to getting $15,000, five U.S. based narrative filmmakers and five U.S. documentary filmmakers will work with TFI to develop professional relationships within the film industry.
 From TFI:

 Tribeca All Access® seeks feature-length narrative and documentary submissions from established and emerging filmmakers whose team includes a director, producer or screenwriter from a community that is statistically underrepresented in the film industry.
 Projects may be in any stage of development, from treatment/screenplay to post-production.
 Projects of any genre and or budget range are welcome to apply.